 As always, let us know what you think.

-Residents of the city of Duncanville (zip codes 75137 or 75116), Cedar Hill (zip code 75104), and Desoto (zip code 75115) can get a free library card.
+Residents of the city of Duncanville (zip codes 75137 or 75116), Cedar Hill (zip code 75104), Desoto (zip code 75115), or Lancaster (75134 or 75146) can get a free library card.
 Just show photo identification and current proof of residence.
-A valid Texas driver’s license or state ID with a current Duncanville, Cedar Hill, or DeSoto address will work.
+A valid Texas driver’s license or state ID with a current Duncanville, Cedar Hill, DeSoto, or Lancaster address will work.
 These other options will work too:

 Photo ID (must be valid):